San Francisco 49ers vs. Green Bay Packers NFL Week 3 Odds, Plays and Insights for September 26, 2021

 - San Francisco put together a 7-9-0 ATS record last year.

-- The 49ers were favored by 3.5 points or more five times last season, and covered the spread in one of those contests.
+- The 49ers covered the spread once when favored by 3.5 points or more last season (in five opportunities).

-- Last season, the combined scoring went over the point total eight times in San Francisco's games.
+- San Francisco's games went over the point total eight out of 16 times last season.

-- San Francisco was 4-3 against the spread and 4-3 overall last season when the team scored more than 23.1 points.
+- When San Francisco recorded over 23.1 points last season, it was 4-3 against the spread and 4-3 overall.

-- When San Francisco churned out more than 334 yards last season, the team was 6-7 against the spread and 6-7 overall.
+- In games that San Francisco churned out more than 334 yards last year, the team was 6-7 against the spread and 6-7 overall.

 - Last season the 49ers turned the ball over 31 times, 13 more than the Packers' takeaways (18).